TYPE DESIGN INFORMATION PAGE last updated on Thu Feb 21 08:35:28 EST 2019

 The Burning Duck Department

-South African production house.
+South African production house located in Johannesburg.
 They created a free monoline organic sans typeface family called Stroke (2012).
 It appears, but I am not sure, that this typeface was designed by Estian Fourie.
+In 2016, they added the free variable width typeface Punc.
 Behance link.
 [Google] [More] ⦿

 Graphic designer in Johannesburg, South Africa.
 Creator of the sci-fi typeface Trains in Space (2013).